 For corporate governance, Nichirei has adopted the Company with company auditors system, and in fall 2015 established advisory committees for executive nomination and remuneration.
 Further, to assure the effectiveness of decision-making, we conducted for the first time an effectiveness evaluation of the Board of Directors, and disclosed a summary of the results in June 2016.
-P.36
+(See page 36 for details.)